 Join us on April 22 as a group of distinguished panelists will approach questions of objectivity, disinformation, and the construction of truth from a media-consumption (rather than media-production) perspective, focusing on how internet users find information, how algorithms play a deterministic role in search results, and how lies propagate and solidify.
 We also want to take a self-reflexive approach to these issues, looking at the strategies that scholars and journalists have developed to study these phenomena and understand their impact on our society.
 Panelists will include Francesca Tripodi, Assistant Professor, UNC School of Information and Library Science; Senior Faculty Researcher, Center for Information, Technology, and Public Life; Sun-ha Hong, Assistant Professor, Simon Fraser University, and author of Technologies of Speculation: The limits of knowledge in a data-driven society (NYU Press, 2020); and Kevin Roose, a tech columnist for The New York Times, and author of three books, including Futureproof, a guide to surviving the technological future, and the host of “Rabbit Hole,” a New York Times podcast about the many ways the internet is influencing our beliefs and behavior.
-The panel will be moderated by David Barstow, Reva and David Logan Distinguished Chair in Investigative Journalism at Berkeley Journalism and a former senior writer for the New York Times.
+The panel will be moderated by Geeta Anand, Pulitzer Prize-winning journalist and dean and professor at Berkeley Journalism.
 REGISTER.

 Recorded on December 11, 2020, a Matrix On Point panel discussion brought together a group of esteemed scholars do discuss the humanitarian, ecological, and geopolitical impacts of climate migration, along with forward-looking policies that can help mitigate displacement, address global inequalities, and support refugees forced to leave their homelands due to extreme weather, devastated ecosystems, and other climate-related issues.
 This event was presented by the University of California, Berkeley’s Social Science Matrix (as part of the “Matrix on Point” series), and co-sponsored by the Berkeley Interdisciplinary Migration Initiative, Center for Effective Global Action, and Human Rights Center.